 Pedestrian precincts and municipal leisure centres are all well and good, but there’s nothing like a green trouser suit, a picnic basket and a thatched cottage to show some premium aspirations.
 These were the days before supermarket home deliveries, so you won’t find a Waitrose van just out of shot.

-Given how brilliant the new Superb estate is, the aspirations for the Felicia estate weren’t too far wide of the mark.
+Given the brilliance of the new Superb, the aspirations for the Felicia estate weren’t too far wide of the mark.

 In the meantime, I’m off to hunt down a mint condition Felicia on eBay.
 And if I have enough cash leftover, I really fancy a new double denim trouser suit.
 Lovely.